-Statement of Goals: In a 500- to 1,000-word statement of purpose, describe your background, academic and professional goals, and how your interests relate to the DNP program at Temple.
+Statement of Goals: In a 500 to 1,000-word personal statement describe your background, academic and professional goals, and you plan to advance nursing practice following completion of your DNP at Temple University.

 Standardized Test Scores:

 GRE/MAT: Optional, although applicants who believe GRE scores would complement their application are encouraged to submit scores directly to NursingCAS using code 4033.
 If submitted, scores are expected to be at or above the 50th percentile.